SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ## Cross-tool OAuth Account Takeover {#COAT}

 It is increasingly common that a single OAuth client supports multiple tools, and each of which is mapped to an OAuth provider configuration (which includes at least the authorization server (AS) endpoints and client registration).
 A successful OAuth connection is established when the OAuth client obtains an access token for a tool based on its corresponding OAuth provider configuration.
-The tool MAY then use the access token to access the user's resource at an API or resource server (RS).
+The tool can then use the access token to access the user's resource at a resource server (RS).

 Multiple OAuth connections can be linked to some form of user's identity based on these common deployment scenarios: